JoeMur123/rinocloud-blog/_posts/2016-01-18-why-i-started-rinocloud.md

 categories: blog
 ---

 I worked hard to get into Cambridge to do my PhD.
-I became an EU fellow, was assigned a two of the top scientists in the world in semiconductors.

-I got to work in the [Cavendish lab](https://en.wikipedia.org/wiki/Cavendish_Laboratory), my peers were some of the best researchers in the world in their field.
+I became a EU Marie Curie Fellow of Physics, was assigned two of the top scientists in the world in Semiconductors as supervisors.
+I got to work in the [Cavendish lab](https://en.wikipedia.org/wiki/Cavendish_Laboratory).
+My peers were some of the best researchers in the world in their field.

+### So why did I leave?

 I love science.
 The investigation.
 The analysis.
 I love the carrying out of experiments.
-Watching the data being generated. but...
+Watching the data being generated….

-Data management is a pain.
-The corralling of the data after it is generated and the busy unproductive work of preparing it and getting it organised for analysis.
-The hacking needed to configure lab information systems and integrate instruments.
-The cutting and pasting of long laborious files into generic storage systems.
-The inefficient  sharing of data via files, memory sticks and email.
-The dreaded search for data.
+But data management is a pain: The corralling of the data after it is generated and the busy unproductive work of preparing it and getting it organised for analysis; the hacking needed to configure lab information systems and integrate Instruments; the cutting and pasting of long laborious files into generic storage systems; the inefficient  sharing of data via files, memory sticks and Email.

+And the dreaded search for data.
 A colleague working on another project left and my team were asked to take over his research.
 It took us 6 weeks to figure out where his data was and what it contained.
 The data management was so bad that we could not verify the results of his data and the project could not